|

 ||

 - Attendance and participation: The success of this course relies on your participation.
-Whether you are working in group activities, individual workshops, or class discussions, you must be present and active. - Readings: I will provide required and optional literature for each lesson on Moodle. - There will be homework assignments for you to do throughout the semester.
-They are mandatory and form a crucial part of your grade. - Presentation: Each student will give one in-class presentation on a topic of their choice (15 min.)
+Whether you are working in group activities, individual workshops, or class discussions (on- or offline), you must be present and active. - Small groups will conduct projects and present them at the end of the semester

 |